-Distributed Lucene with Persistence only supports the Partitioned and Partition-Replica Topologies.
+Distributed Lucene with Persistence only supports the Partitioned Topology in NCache Professional.

-- Specify the Cache Partition Size of the cache and add your cluster nodes by specifying the Server Node IP or Hostname of the machine and clicking on Add Node button.
-To add more nodes, click Add Node.
+- Specify the Cache Partition Size of the cache and add your cluster nodes by specifying the Server Node IP of the machine and clicking on the Add Node button.
+To add more nodes, specify IP and then click the Add Node button again.
 Click Next once all the required nodes are added.

 Cache size doesn't matter much in Distributed Lucene with Persistence as all documents are stored on a disk instead of the actual cache itself.